pozdnyavladimer-jpg/geometric-state-navigator/README.md

 Instead of selecting outputs by probability or score, GSL evaluates how candidate states reshape a distributed field and selects the one that improves global system stability.

 ---
+## Text / Code Encoder Demo

+The project includes a demo that maps both natural language and code into the same 6D behavioral state space.

+This allows the system to read:
+- unstable text
+- balanced instructions
+- structured code
+- pathological code patterns

+→ see `gsl_text_encoder_demo.ipynb`
 ## 🚀 Core Idea

 Standard AI: